 The Role of Phenotypic Screening in Drug Discovery

 Interest in phenotypic screening as a means for small-molecule drug discovery has continued to increase in recent years.
-Not too long ago it seemed that the more traditional phenotypic, pharmacologic and physiologic approaches were being neglected as target-based approaches and genomics began to take centre stage.
+Not too long ago it seemed that the more traditional phenotypic, pharmacologic and physiologic approaches were being neglected as target-based approaches and genomics began to take center stage.
 And of course, once one pharmaceutical company adopts the genomics method, every other company seems to follow suit.
-During this year’s ELRIG Drug Discovery conference, presenter Dr Nessa Carey, International Director at PraxisUnico, raised the question: “Where is the next generation of genuinely practical [drug] targets?”
+During an ELRIG Drug Discovery conference, presenter Dr. Nessa Carey, International Director at PraxisUnico, raised the question: “Where is the next generation of genuinely practical [drug] targets?”

-This was supported by analysis of drug discovery strategies from the FDA which concluded that of the first-in-class small-molecule drugs discovered, a greater number were identified using phenotypic screening compared to target-based screening.2
+This was supported by analysis of drug discovery strategies from the US Food and Drug Administration (FDA) which concluded that of the first-in-class small-molecule drugs discovered, a greater number were identified using phenotypic screening compared to target-based screening.2

 Identifying drug candidates using phenotypic screening